 Taman Negara is the largest national park in Peninsular Malaysia.
 It protects a 130-million-year-old deciduous rainforest that is home to endangered species like the Binturong (bearcat) and Malayan Sun Bear.
 The park also features caves and waterfalls and plenty of opportunities for hiking, swimming and jungle exploration.

 Taman Negara was established in 1938 by the British colonial government to protect the area’s rich biodiversity.
-It has since been expanded from its original 500 square kilometres (193 sq miles) to 1,367 square kilometres (525 sq miles).
+It has since been expanded from its original 500 square kilometers (193 sq miles) to 1,367 square kilometers (525 sq miles).

 The park is divided into two areas: Taman Negara National Park and Gunung Tahan National Park.
 Taman Negara National Park is located in Pahang state; Gunung Tahan National Park is located in Kelantan state but also has a small section within Pahang state close to Gua Tempurung cave.